Ray Denoising: Depth-aware Hard Negative Sampling for Multi-view 3D Object Detection: Related Work

-3D object detection represents a fundamental perception task within the domain of autonomous driving.
-In recent years, significant advancements in monocular 3D object detection have been catalyzed, primarily driven by the KITTI benchmark~\cite{geiger2013vision}.
-Various research works~\cite{simonelli2019disentangling, brazil2019m3d, reading2021categorical, zhang2021objects, wang2021fcos3d, ma2021delving}, have contributed to this rapid progress.
-However, monocular systems, due to their limited data and reliance on a single viewpoint, are constrained in their ability to tackle more intricate tasks.
-Recently, there has been the introduction of large-scale benchmarks~\cite{caesar2020nuscenes, sun2020scalability, wilson2021argoverse}, that provide a wealth of additional data and encompass multiple viewpoints, thereby offering new dimensions for advancing the field of multi-view 3D object detection.
-These benchmark datasets have, in turn, stimulated the development of multi-view 3D object detection paradigms characterized by competitive performance metrics.
+3D object detection is a cornerstone task in autonomous driving systems.
+The domain has witnessed notable advancements in monocular 3D object detection, largely attributed to the KITTI benchmark~\cite{geiger2013vision}.
+This progress has been driven by a range of research studies~\cite{simonelli2019disentangling, brazil2019m3d, reading2021categorical, zhang2021objects, wang2021fcos3d, ma2021delving}.
+Nevertheless, monocular systems face limitations due to their dependence on a single viewpoint and limited data, which hampers their capacity to manage complex scenarios.
+To overcome these limitations, extensive benchmarks~\cite{caesar2020nuscenes, sun2020scalability, wilson2021argoverse} have been developed, offering multi-viewpoint data that enriches the field of multi-view 3D object detection and propels the evolution of advanced detection methodologies.

-Multi-view 3D object detection research can be mainly categorized into dense BEV-based and sparse query-based algorithms.
-Our work belongs to the sparse-query-based algorithms.
-For dense BEV-based algorithms, the multi-view image feature is transformed to a dense BEV feature through LSS~\cite{philion2020lift}.
-To tackle the over-fitting problem resulting from inverse data augmentation in LSS, BEVDet~\cite{huang2021bevdet} proposes to conduct data augmentation on BEV features.
-To provide more accurate depth information for LSS, BEVDepth~\cite{li2023bevdepth} introduces explicit supervision for the estimated depth map.
-For sparse query-based algorithms, DETR3D~\cite{wang2022detr3d} firstly proposes to conduct 3D object detection in DETR-style and projects 3D reference points back to the image plane.
-To produce 3D position-aware features, PETR~\cite{liu2022petr} encodes the position information of 3D coordinates into image features.
-To alleviate the occlusion and speed prediction problem, recent works~\cite{li2022bevformer, huang2022bevdet4d, liu2023petrv2, lin2022sparse4d, liu2023sparsebev, Wang_2023_ICCV, li2023bevstereo, park2022time} additionally introduce temporal information to extend these two paradigms.
+The multi-view 3D object detection research is primarily bifurcated into dense Bird's Eye View (BEV)-based and sparse query-based algorithms.
+Our work is categorized under the sparse query-based algorithms.
+Dense BEV-based algorithms convert multi-view image features into a dense BEV representation using the Lift-Splat-Shoot (LSS) technique~\cite{philion2020lift}.
+To mitigate overfitting from LSS, BEVDet~\cite{huang2021bevdet} recommends data augmentation on BEV features.
+BEVDepth~\cite{li2023bevdepth} introduces depth estimation supervision to enhance LSS precision.
+Conversely, sparse query-based algorithms such as DETR3D~\cite{wang2022detr3d} and PETR~\cite{liu2022petr} utilize learnable 3D object queries and position encoding to engage with multi-view 2D features.
+Recent studies~\cite{li2022bevformer, huang2022bevdet4d, liu2023petrv2, lin2022sparse4d, liu2023sparsebev, Wang_2023_ICCV, li2023bevstereo, park2022time} have integrated temporal information to refine these methods further.